 On Republic Day holiday in Goa, consider visiting the capital city of the state.
 You can witness a parade held at Panaji.
 The Governor of the state, who is also the constructional head of the state, receives the solute and also reviews the parade.
 He will give a speech and present awards.
 You can also watch various types of cultural programs, mass PT displays and the performances of children.
 Republic Day is celebrated in several talukas of the state.

 Maha Shivratri Celebration in Goa

 Maha Shivratri is a prime Hindu festival celebrated in honour of God Shiva.
 The devotees of God Shiva celebrate this festival by remembering God Shiva, doing yoga, fasting, doing pooja, etc. They also take a visit to the temples of God Shiva.
 Maha Shivratri is a public holiday in Goa like other Indian states.
-It was observed on 13 February in 2018.
+It was observed on 1 March 2021.
 The date of the festival may vary, but the festival usually falls in the month of February every year.
 The locals and tourists will visit the following God Shiva temples on Maha Shivaratri: